 The Orlando Market

-The affordability index* for April increased slightly to 144%, up from 140% as reported last month. *(An affordability index of 101% means a family with median income earns 1% more than they need to be able to purchase a median priced home).
+The affordability index* for April was essentially steady at 142% overall and 101% for first-time home buyers. *(An affordability index of 101% means a family with median income earns 1% more than they need to be able to purchase a median priced home).

-In April, Orlando area home buyers paid an average interest rate of 4.11%, down 18 basis points from March.
-The average interest rate so far year-to-date is up a little over 2016, it is still very low by historical standards.
+In June, Orlando area home buyers paid an average interest rate of 3.98%, down 11 basis points from May.
+Interest rates are a key factor of affordability.
+Mortgage loan interest rates are very low by historical standards.
 See 30-Year Fixed-Rate Mortgages Since 1971 as reported by Freddie Mac for historical, national ,average mortgage interest rates.

 For the complete ORRA report, including all the statistics and an excellent analysis, see ORRA Real Estate Market Report.